maxpetrusenko/Shopping-Cart/README.md

 ![](img.png)

-# Project: Context API - Shopping Cart
+# Context API - Shopping Cart

 Refactor a e-commerce store to use `Context API` as well as extend the functionality of the application making it more robust!